fioprotocol/fiosdk_typescript/examples/FioTransactionHistory/readme.md

 ```

-## Using several api urls
+## Using different History nodes
-If you want to use pool of history node api urls, and switch/change api url if one of them is not responding, you should start the algorithm from the beginning, because each history node could have their own sequence numbers.
+If you want to use a pool of history node api urls and switch the api url if one of the nodes is not responding, you should start the algorithm from the beginning, because each history node could have their own sequence numbers.